Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 - Bus Pass, Rail & Coach Discounts

 As we get older, cars may be less and less practical for travelling around.
 Failing eyesight or disability may make driving hazardous or not possible.
-Luckily there are certain discounts available to help older citizens remain mobile and connected to the wider world.
+Luckily, there are certain discounts available to help older citizens remain mobile and connected to the wider world.

-While this free travel isn't applicable to national coach travel, many national coach companies offer discounts to senior citizens in different forms.
-For instance, National Express offer a Senior Coachcard to over 60's, that costs around £15 per year.
-But this card gives the holder 1/3 off coach travel during that period.
-Check the relevant travel provider for more details of their offers.
+While this free travel isn't applicable to national coach travel, many coach companies offer discounts to senior citizens in different forms.
+For instance, National Express offer a Senior Coachcard to over 60s, which costs £18 per year, including postage.
+With this card, you’ll get 1/3 off coach travel, as well as access to other discounts.

 How to claim: